wiired24/NostalgiaJS/README.md

 # Compiling
 In order to compile a release build you will need to run `npm run package-linux` or `npm run package-mac`.
 Please note windows support is not currently 100% implemented.
-It may come at a later time but for the time being this is primarily intended for Linux and other UNIX Like Operating Systems like MacOS.
-In fact Nostalgia is an alternative to already popular front-ends that already exist for the Windows Platform.
+It may come at a later time but for the time being this is primarily intended primarily for Linux Gamers.
+In fact Nostalgia is an alternative to already popular front-ends launchers that already exist for the Windows Platform.

 # Usage
 As you can see adding games to Nostalgia is very straight-forward and easy to do 👍